Bookings for the 2018 season are now being

 Passion for Nature ultimately led to a love of the sport

-is a wonderful article written by Dermot Cole of
+is a well written article written by Dermot Cole

-ADN about Matt and his team's victory.
-Wayne and I were able to
+of ADN about Matt and his team's victory.
+Wayne and I were able

 dreams.
 He had a lot of help along the way.
-Thank you Amanda!
+A special Thank You

 Photo by Dermot Cole of the Alaska Dispatch